+Mode of Tr ansmission

-Mode a.
+a.
 Total b.
 Postal mail undeliverable c.
 Email undeliverable d.
-Other mode undeliverable B13.
-TOTAL ballots returned undeliverable: Ballots that were returned, regardless of the mode by which they were transmitted, and could not be delivered to the voter.
+Other mode undeliverable

+B13.
+TOTAL ballots returned undeliverable:

+Ballots that were returned, regardless of the mode by which they were transmitted, and could not be delivered to the voter.

 B13 Comments: